appunite/StaggeredGridView/README.md

 StaggeredGridView can be added as a custom view to any layout.

 Attributes supported (same behavior as GridView):
- * numColumns : determines the amount of columns to be drawn
+ * columnsNumber : determines the amount of columns to be drawn
  * drawTopSelector : determine if selector should be drawn on top

 ```xml